dot-gabriel-ferrer/calibration_pipeline/README.md

 precision metrics are stored under `output_dir/precision/`.

 The script also recognises datasets arranged as ``<dose>kRads/`` directories with ``fits/`` and an optional ``radiationLogDef.csv`` inside each one.
+In this layout the pipeline reads the already converted FITS from the ``fits/`` subfolder instead of the raw frames.
 When the log is missing the dose is distributed linearly between successive directories.